-For the first four years of Jonah Marlin’s life he developed as any child his age would.
+For four years Jonah Marlin developed as any child his age would.
 Then, something changed.
-His parents, Terry and Sonya, noticed Jonah struggling with a few things he hadn’t before.
-Jonah’s pediatrician, also concerned, referred the family to a specialist.
-The shocking diagnosis of Duchenne Muscular Dystrophy (DMD) came one week before Christmas.
+His parents, Terry and Sonya, noticed him struggling with a few things he hadn’t before and decided a visit to the pediatrician was in order.
+The doctor, also concerned, referred the family to a specialist.
+The shocking diagnosis of Duchenne Muscular Dystrophy (DMD) came one week before Christmas in 2008.
 DMD is a fatal genetic disorder characterized by progressive muscle degeneration and weakness.
-Now aware that DMD is a genetic disease typically affecting boys, the Marlins also had their two-year-old son Emory tested.
+Realizing that DMD was a genetic disease typically affecting boys, the Marlins also had their two-year-old son Emory tested.
 He too was diagnosed with DMD.

 DO YOU HAVE A STORY?